blockbridge/blockbridge-kb/guide/kubernetes/index.md

 ### Resolution

 Create the PVC if necessary and ensure that it's valid.
-First, validate that it's missing:
+First, validate that it's missing.

 ```
     $ kubectl get pvc csi-pvc-blockbridge
     Error from server (NotFound): persistentvolumeclaims "csi-pvc-blockbridge" not found
 ```

-If it's missng, create it:
+If it's missng, create it.

 ```
     $ kubectl apply -f https://get.blockbridge.com/kubernetes/deploy/examples/csi-pvc.yaml